Gramercy Park: Boundaries

 Gramercy Park itself is located between East 20th Street (called Gramercy Park South at the park), and East 21st Street (called Gramercy Park North), and between Gramercy Park West and Gramercy Park East, two mid-block streets which lie between Park Avenue South and Third Avenue.
-Irving Place commences at the southern end of Gramercy Park, running to 14th Street, and Lexington Avenue, a major north-south thoroughfare on the East Side of Manhattan, terminates at the northern end.
+Irving Place commences at the southern end of Gramercy Park, running to 14th Street, and Lexington Avenue, a major north–south thoroughfare on the East Side of Manhattan, terminates at the northern end.

 The neighborhood's boundaries are 14th Street to the south, First Avenue to the east, 23rd Street to the north, and Park Avenue South to the west.
 Nearby are the Flatiron District to the west, Union Square to the southwest, the East Village to the south, Stuyvesant Town and Peter Cooper Village to the east, Rose Hill to the northwest, and Kips Bay to the northeast.

-The boundaries of the Historic District, set in 1966 and extended in 1988, are irregular, lying within the neighborhood, and can be seen in the map in the provided infobox.
+The boundaries of the Historic District, set in 1966 and extended in 1988, are irregular.
 A proposed extension to the district would include more than 40 additional buildings on Gramercy Park East and North, Lexington Avenue, Park Avenue South, East 22nd and East 19th Streets, and Irving Place.

 Etymology

-The area received its name as an anglicization of Crommessie, which is derived from the Dutch Krom Moerasje, meaning 'little crooked swamp', or Krom Mesje, meaning 'little crooked knife', describing the shape of the swamp, brook and hill on the site.
+The area received its name as an anglicization of Crommessie, which is derived from the Dutch Krom Moerasje, meaning "little crooked swamp", or Krom Mesje, meaning "little crooked knife", describing the shape of the swamp, brook and hill on the site.
 The brook, which later became known as Crommessie Vly, flowed in a 40-foot gully along what is now 21st Street into the East River at 18th Street.
 Krom Moerasje/Krom Mesje became corrupted to Crommessie or Crommashie.
 Mayor James Duane – for whom the city's Duane Street is named – acquired the site in 1761 from Gerardus Stuyvesant and named it Gramercy Seat.
 Gramercy is an archaic English word meaning 'many thanks'.